 Trainers attempt to enter their horses "where they belong" -- ideally, against horses of similar or lesser quality.
 They also look for races on a surface and at a distance their horse has shown a liking for in the past, or a race with conditions they think will work in their favor based on their horse's breeding, running style and past performances.
 And every trainer at the track vies for the services of a top jockey.

-Tampa Bay Downs fans are fortunate to receive educated insights before each race from "Paddock Preview" host Andrew "Shades" Demsky over the closed-circuit feed.
-Demsky has devoted the past two seasons to studying the nuances of both the Tampa Bay Downs dirt and turf surfaces, as well as following trainer patterns and determining which jockeys are most capable of guiding a long shot to victory.
+Tampa Bay Downs fans are fortunate to receive educated insights before each race from "Paddock Preview" host Matt Carothers over the closed-circuit TV feed.
+Carothers is devoted to his craft, familiarizing himself with a horse's style and ability, following trainer patterns and determining which jockeys are most capable of guiding a long shot to victory.

-The wide array of available wagers has increased fans' chances for a huge payday.
+The welcoming cornucopia of available wagers has increased fans' chances for a huge payday.
 But those don't come easy.
-So put on your thinking caps, sharpen your pencils and when all else fails, bet the gray on a rainy day.
+So put on your thinking caps, sharpen your pencils and get ready to merge science and art into big bucks!